sora-xor/sora-docs/src/establishing-hrmp-channel.md

 1. Obtain the encoded call data of the `hrmp.hrmpInitOpenChannel` extrinsic on the relay chain.

 This unique code includes a `recipient` detail telling the relay chain which parachain you want to connect to.
-This detail changes depending on what environment you are planning to establish the channel in.
+The recipient changes depending on what environment you are planning to establish the channel in.
 For Kusama, look at [this list](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fksm-rpc.stakeworld.io#/parachains), and for Rococo, go to [this list](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/parachains).

 ::: info